starsinmypockets/blog/datahoods.md

-# Datahoods, exploring neighborhood-level data
+# Exploring Open311 Data
+## Intro
+At [Interra](http://interra.io) we are interested in open data, and especially in open standards.
+Open standards allow us to build tools that are useful and reusable.
+We are interested in building pipelines for data and we want to build tools that make data accessible and useful.
+Open standards allow us to do this.
+We decided to test our ideas using Phialdelphia's [Open311 portal](https://www.opendataphilly.org/dataset/311-service-and-information-requests) (Clieck here for a [demo](311-demo.interra.io/?service_name=Graffiti Removal).
+This series of blog posts explores some of the techniques we used.

 ## Part 1
 ### Neighborhoods in GeoJSON and postGIS

-There is a lot of cool geojson out there.
-I wanted to explore 311 requests and other open data in the context of Philadelphia's neighborhoods^1 so I started looking around for the data that I needed and found some interesting resources along the way:
+The [Open311 GeoReport v2 spec](http://wiki.open311.org/GeoReport_v2/) requires a location_paramater which contains geospatial information.
+We wanted to classify this information by neighborhood in order to do analysis of the types of requests and services which were being provided to different parts of the city.
+In order to do this we needed to associate the requests with neighborhood boundaries, and so I started looking around for the data that I needed.
+I found some interesting resources along the way:

 * https://www.opendataphilly.org/ - The official open data repository for the city.
 * https://github.com/blackmad/neighborhoods - A giant repository of open source geojson files

-We'll use the following file for our tutorial: https://github.com/blackmad/neighborhoods/blob/master/philadelphia.geojson
+For this tutorial I'll use the following file^1: https://github.com/blackmad/neighborhoods/blob/master/philadelphia.geojson

-We can use the geoJSON as-is in a front-end tool like [Leaflet](http://leafletjs.com/), which is what we did for [our demo](http://311-demo.interra.io/?service_name=Graffiti%20Removal).
+In our demo we use the geojson as is with the [leaflet-react module](https://github.com/PaulLeCam/react-leaflet).

-We also want to get the geojson into a database so that we can perform queries at the neighborhood level, which is the subject of this post.
+We also needed to get the geojson into a database so that we can perform queries at the neighborhood level, which is the subject of this post.

+Here's how:

 We'll assume that you have postgres running in debian or a similar environment.
 We also use a node-js tool [postgres-import-json](https://github.com/dzuluaga/postgres-import-json) to import the geoJSON to postgres.